Hello lovelies, today’s Makeup Monday post will be about the Boots No 7 Primer!

 It was also difficult to apply.
 People who don’t read reviews on this primer might complain about how hard it is to work with this primer.
-If you apply this primer like a regular moisturizer or lotion, it will ball up on you and ruin the texture of the base of your skin.
+If you apply this primer like a regular moisturizer or lotion, it’ll ball up on you and ruin the texture of the base of your skin.
 The trick to using this primer is to work on one area of your face at a time and pat the product in.

-Overall, I didn’t have the best experience with this primer but I would try it again to see if I would get the same results.
+Overall, I didn’t have the best experience with this primer but I would try it again with other products to see if I would get the same results.
 Maybe there’s a different way to apply it that I don’t know about.
 But I’m not in a rush to repurchase since it didn’t work before.
 It’s just a shame that a primer that seems to work well on a lot of oily-skinned girls didn’t work for me.

 That being said, I think there’s a possibility that it might work on other people with oily skin, so if you want to, I don’t think it would hurt to try it out.
 You only need a little bit upon application and it didn’t break me out when I was trialing it.